dbanty/dylananthony.com/_posts/fastapi-rust-5-rocket-0.5.md

 ## Conclusion

 That’s it!
 [My fork of rocket_lamb](https://github.com/dbanty/rocket-lamb/tree/rocket-0.5) now works with the development version of `rocket` and the latest `tokio`.
-I was even able to get [my rocket experiment](https://github.com/dbanty/rust-fastapi-experiments/tree/rocket-0.5) working with the latest `rocket` by combining my fork with [a fork of okapi which has been updated](https://github.com/ThouCheese/okapi/tree/async) (though it doesn’t work on stable Rust yet).
+I was even able to get [my rocket experiment](https://github.com/dbanty/rust-fastapi-experiments/tree/rocket-0.5) working with the latest `rocket` by combining my fork with [a fork of okapi which has been updated](https://github.com/dbanty/okapi/tree/async2).
 So what’s next?
 Well now that everything has been updated, in theory my endpoints can be async, which means I should finally be able to use [SQLx] with this project!

 ---